🔗What is LaTeX and Who is it For?

 \end{document}

-If you want a structured learning path, here are two approachable courses I started with:
+If you want a structured path, these two courses are approachable starting points: